-Keeping track of a CDs maturity is simple: read your mail.
+Keeping track of a CD's maturity is simple: read your mail.
 The bank will send you notice of a maturing CD and information on any renewals.
 This is required under Regulation DD, so any reputable bank will comply.

 You can also check your records and view your accounts online.
 If all else fails, call the bank and ask.
-You should be able to determine when a CD will mature somehow.

-If You Just Cant Wait Until Maturity
+If You Just Can’t Wait Until Maturity

 If something comes up and you need access to your cash, it is possible to get money out of a CD before maturity.
 However, there’s usually some cost involved.
 You may have to pay early withdrawal penalties.